An official website of the United States government

 This site is also protected by an SSL (Secure Sockets Layer) certificate that’s been signed by the U.S. government.
 The https:// means all transmitted data is encrypted — in other words, any information or browsing history that you provide is transmitted securely.

 Congestive heart failure.
 We know it sounds like a terminal illness.
-But VA is here to tell you that we have patients who live a long time with a great quality of life.
+But VA patients who have it can live a long time with a great quality of life.
 All you need to know is how to manage it.

-Some people describe it as your body is a car and your heart is the engine.
-The engine is weak and because of that, fluid backs into your lungs.
-It feels like you're drowning or suffocating.
-It's VA's job to determine what caused your engine to fail.
-You can also adopt some new approaches to eating, drinking and sleep.
+Some people describe your body as a car and your heart as an engine.
+When you have congestive heart failure, your engine is weak and because of that, fluid backs into your lungs.
+It can feel like you're drowning or suffocating.
+It's up to your health care team to determine what caused your engine to fail.
+You can also adopt some new approaches to eating, drinking, and sleep.

-A common question Veterans ask their health care team is how to deal with cravings, especially for salt.
+Veterans commonly ask their health care team how to deal with cravings, especially for salt.
 You should limit salt intake to 2,000 milligrams a day.
 That's barely a teaspoon.
 Great substitutes for salt include garlic, red or black pepper, and thyme.
 We promise, after four weeks you won't miss the salt.
 The next time you're at a restaurant, you'll notice every bit of salt.

 Cravings to drink